Good Kids: Plot

 The group's exploits soon take a turn for the worse.
 The Lion experiments with increasingly heavy drugs, suffers a peyote-induced hallucination in front of a class, and is fired.
 Nora overhears Erland arranging to "replace" her with another woman, dumps him, and is left emotionally distraught.
 Andy is forced to flee without his clothes after Gabby's husband returns early during one of their "lessons," and is pulled over by police, detained, and written up (though no charges are filed after Andy helps the arresting officer with his mortgage application).
 The senior tennis coaches confront Andy, reveal that they have also been sleeping with Gabby, and—fearing that any suspicion will result in them being caught—threaten to fire Andy if he does not cease his "private lessons."
 One of Andy's sweatbands is later found by Gabby's husband and his inquiries at the tennis club prompt the coaches to fire Andy.

-An intoxicated Andy later attempts to rendezvous with a client but drunkenly enters her neighbor's house and encounters one of his former classmates and usual antagoniser, Conch (Okeniyi), babysitting.
+An intoxicated Andy later attempts to rendezvous with a client but drunkenly enters her neighbor's house and encounters one of his former classmates and usual antagonist, Conch (Okeniyi), babysitting.
 Conch reveals that no one at high school ever disliked Andy (or the group) and that "nobody is ever invited, they just show up, that's what a party is ... you guys were the ones who stayed away," explaining the reason for the group's lack of invitation to any party throughout high school.
 Conch then cordially invites Andy to the upcoming end-of-summer party.

 The group reunites and while Andy, Nora, and the Lion are exhausted after their respective mishaps, Spice, for whom "not much has happened," determines they should go to the end-of-summer party.
 Andy then receives a phone call from Danya (Tasie Lawrence), his pen pal, who has arrived at the local bus station; she had emailed Andy about her arrival but Andy had not checked his emails since transferring her the money.
-Andy, the Lion and Nora drive to pick Danya up and she immediately kisses Andy upon meeting him.
-Andy and Danya check-in to a hotel but he is suddenly overwhelmed by the need to urinate and a burning sensation when urinating, prompting him to leave.
+Andy, the Lion, and Nora drive to pick Danya up and she immediately kisses Andy upon meeting him.
+Andy and Danya check in to a hotel but he is suddenly overwhelmed by the need to urinate and a burning sensation when urinating, prompting him to leave.
 He is diagnosed with a yeast infection and prescribed a week-long course of treatment, during which he must abstain from sex.
 The consequent lack of physical intimacy between Andy and Danya leaves her with the impression that he does not like her.